-The Dodgers infield, which will be together eight and a half years, setting a major league record for longevity, play together the first time.
-First baseman Steve Garvey, second baseman Davey Lopes, third baseman Ron Cey and shortstop Bill Russell are in the line up in the 16-3 defeat to the Phillies.
+The Dodgers infield, which will be together eight and a half years, setting a major league record for longevity, plays together the first time.
+First baseman Steve Garvey, second baseman Davey Lopes, third baseman Ron Cey, and shortstop Bill Russell are in the lineup in the 16-3 defeat to the Phillies.

 Dock Ellis walks a batter without ever throwing a pitch to him.
 After going 2-0 on the Atlanta left fielder Sonny Jackson, the Pirates right-hander is replaced by Ramon Hernandez, who throws two more balls to Dick Dietz, a pinch-hitter for Jackson, to complete the base-on-balls which is attributed to the Bucs' starting pitcher.

 The Indians deal right-hander Gaylord Perry to the Rangers for three pitchers, Jim Bibby‚ Jackie Brown‚ and Rick Waits‚ along with approximately $100‚000.
 In his three-plus years with Texas, the future Hall of Famer compiles a 48-43 record, posting an ERA of 3.26.